 When a usage report is to be generated for the URR "Y", including when an immediate usage report is requested for the URR "Y" within an Sx Session Modification Request, the UP function shall also send a Usage Report for the URR "X" with the accumulated usage information, and the Usage Report Trigger IE set to Linked Usage Reporting.

 The URR "Y" may be linked to more URRs than just URR "X".

+A RG level URR may be linked to IP-CAN bearer level URR as well as IP-CAN Session level URR to enable the CP function to generate a CDR on the different level.
+In such case, a URR "X" may link to more URRs than just URR "Y".